Updated: Aug 15, 2022

 Eat dinner at 3 Pavaru Restaurants, slightly off-center of the umbrella-clad patios bursting with tourists in the Old Town.
 Everything I put in my mouth there was exquisite while the environment was still cozy and the waiters friendly.

 Explore the newer neighborhoods of the city to the north of the park, home to coffee roasteries, craft beer breweries, and gorgeous design shops; I was so impressed even in the pouring rain.
 Prioritize Stars Coffee, Rocket Bean Roastery, and RIIJA shop.

 Take advantage of the Latvian National Museum of Art.
 As ever, the art exhibited there is a beautiful way to learn about the country’s Soviet history and unique culture.

-Food Travel Writer Issabella Orlando from Muse and Wander is a Canadian-Italian writer, wanderer, cultural heritage advocate, and archaeologist in the making.
+Guest Blogger Issabella Orlando from Muse and Wander is a Canadian-Italian writer, wanderer, cultural heritage advocate, and archaeologist in the making.
 A slow-burning desire to explore the world and learn more about those within it, past and present, moves Issabella to travel and study the ancient world.
 She has found that travel is one of the best ways to get what we all want out of life: to feel connected.
 Visit Muse and Wander and follow her on Instagram!

 Find out what to do and see when having 24 hours in Rïga, Latvia!
 Visit Riga Old Town, take a walk north of Riga City Park with coffee roasteries, drink Riga craft beer and visit breweries and design shops in Riga.
 Discover Riga in Latvia with Muse and Wander.